SSWConsulting/SSW.Rules.Content/rules/do-you-make-business-travel-easier/rule.md

 In our fast-paced work environment, it is crucial to get to client sites or attend meetings efficiently.
 However, managing the associated expenses can often be a time-consuming and challenging task.

-When staff need to travel, they normally need to follow the company’s standards and keep physical or virtual records including approval or tax invoices.
+When staff need to travel, they normally need to follow the company’s standards and keep physical or virtual records including approvals or tax invoices.

 It may take 10 minutes to finish the paperwork and could be worse if the tax invoices are lost.